Use this guide to help you craft the perfect resume and finally land your dream job.

 Don't embed images

-In the spirit of keeping things simple, you'll want to avoid embedding images, as well.
+In the spirit of keeping things simple, you'll want to avoid embedding images on your resume, as well.
 That means no headshots, logos, or intricate infographics.
 Again, this can overwhelm the reader and also trip up an applicant-tracking system.

 If you want to use images, include them on your personal website, online portfolio, or LinkedIn profile (all linked at the top of your resume).
 You can show off your creativity more on those platforms.